lee-b/moast/README.md

 run-1 (4 Panel, 6 channel capture of M 31) successful.
 ```

+Run scheduling will be supported later with plan-1

 ## Data management

 When you run a plan, data is captured to ~/.local/moast by default, but this path is configurable, so that you can easily store your astrophotography data
 on a NAS, for example.
-You can browse your data directly -- they're normal astro files (FITS + metadata files, zipped to keep the two together), but can
+You can browse your data directly --- they're normal astro files (FITS + metadata files, zipped to keep the two together) --- but can
-also manage your data via via `moast data`:
+also manage your data using `moast data`:

 ```
 $ moast data list